g-sowani/library-management-2.0/README.md

 **Member**
 - **Home tab** (default landing page) — time-aware greeting, a horizontally scrollable "What we offer" services strip (6 feature cards with background photos: Borrow Books, Reserve a Copy, AI Search, Personalised Picks, Reading Communities, Donate & Earn), and a 6-book preview grid ("From the collection") with a "View all →" link to the Available Books tab; strip navigation arrows float over the cards and auto-hide 2 s after last use
 - Browse all books grouped by genre in horizontal scrollable card strips; bare chevron arrows appear on hover (only rendered when the strip actually overflows) and auto-hide 2 s after the last scroll click
-- Search and filter via a collapsible panel (click the search icon to expand; text search + genre, availability, and rating dropdowns); results appear as a card grid
+- Search and filter via a collapsible panel (click the search icon to expand; text search + availability and rating dropdowns); results appear as a card grid; clicking an active genre pill deselects it to clear the genre filter
-- **AI Search** *(optional)* — click the `✨ AI` toggle inside the search panel to switch to natural-language search powered by Groq; describe a book in plain English (e.g. "boy with glasses at a magical school") and get semantically matched results from the library catalogue, each with a one-line AI-generated reason; press Enter or click Search to run; Clear returns to normal keyword mode
+- **AI Search** *(optional)* — click the AI toggle inside the search panel to switch to natural-language search powered by Groq; describe a book in plain English (e.g. "boy with glasses at a magical school") and get semantically matched results from the library catalogue, each with a one-line AI-generated reason; press Enter to run (no separate Search button); times out after 3 s with a clear retry prompt; Clear returns to normal keyword mode
 - Borrow and return books; borrow limits enforced by membership tier
 - Reserve books when all copies are out; see your queue position
 - Rate (1–5 stars) and optionally review books at return time; post anonymously